kodecocodes/swift-algorithm-club/Topological Sort/README.markdown

 The *in-degree* of a vertex is the number of edges pointing at that vertex.
 Vertices with no incoming edges have an in-degree of 0.
 These vertices are the starting points for the topological sort.

-In the context of the previous example, these vertices represent algorithms that don't have any prerequisites; you don't need to learn anything else first, hence the sort starts with them.
+In the context of the previous example, these starting vertices represent algorithms and data structures that don't have any prerequisites; you don't need to learn anything else first, hence the sort starts with them.

 **Step 2: Traverse the graph with depth-first search**